 In general the collection and exhibitions of the museum are well accessible for disabled visitors.
-However, we advise you to bring a carer to the museum.
+However, we advise you to bring a companion to the museum.
 The doors are heavy and cannot be opened automatically.
-Access for your carer is free.
+Access for your companion is free.

 Less mobile visitors in the University Museum

 Nearly all the exhibition rooms in the museum are easily accessible, but there are some exceptions.
-The collection of curiosities is not accessible when you are not able to climb the stairs (five steps).
-Also part of the Bleuland Cabinet is only accessible by stairs.
-In there it is possible to make use of the computers on which all information and images from the exhibition are available.
+The collection of curiosities and part of the Bleuland Cabinet are only accesible by stairs.
+The computers in the Blueland Cabinet provide all information and images from the exhibition and are located on the ground floor.
 For people in a wheelchair it is difficult to view the timeline of the history of the University of Utrecht in the Knowledge lab, because it is at eye level.

 Less mobile visitors in the Oude Hortus

 The main path in the Oude Hortus is suitable for wheelchairs and scooters, almost all of the garden is accessible via the paths.
 Only the small paths between the plants and gardens are not accessible by a wheelchair or scooter.
-The greenhouses and orangery are monumental buildings, the threshold has been removed as much as possible.
+The greenhouses and orangery are monumental buildings, but the thresholds have been removed as much as possible.

 There is a limited number of paid parking spaces available around the museum.
 These are located on the Lange Nieuwstraat, the Nieuwegracht and the Nicolaaskerkhof.
 The nearest car park is a ten-minute walk away.
 Coming from the highway, follow the signs for Centrum and then P Springweg.
 In the parking lot, choose the exit 'Oudegracht' and walk via the Strosteeg to the Oudegracht.
 After that turn right, cross the bridge and enter the Hamburgerstraat.
 At the first intersection, turn right into the Lange Nieuwstraat.
 In about a hundred meters you will see the University Museum on your left.
 Please note that there is no elevator in this car park.